GePPCLab/NN-PSA-tutorial/README.md

 ## Analyze the classifier

-A full tutorial for analyzing a trained TensorFlow model is provided in the `tutorial_classifier_analysis.ipynb` Jupyter notebook.
+A full tutorial for analyzing a trained TensorFlow model is provided in the `notebooks/tutorial_classifier_analysis.ipynb` Jupyter notebook.
 At the end, a series of questions are provided.
 You are encouraged to think about and answer as many of these as you can.
 Do note that some questions are open-ended